 In the College of Public Health our doors are always open to students.
 We welcome any student, whether currently in CPH or those that may be considering a major within our College, to stop by and ask a question or simply explore the possibility in the multiple fields offered here at Temple University.

 - Stop In and Make an Appointment With Your Academic Advisor: Inquire about your major, courses you should be considering and plan ahead.
 Prepare for your meeting by reviewing your DARS and checking the Temple Undergraduate Bulletin so that you can have a productive meeting with your advisor.

 - Register for Class: All students under good academic standing can register for classes through TUPortal .
 Students that are on academic warning or probation must contact your advisor directly to schedule an appointment.

 - Know Your Deadlines: Students should be aware of all deadlines that pertain to their academic progress here at Temple University.
 Dates consist of, but are not limited to last day to add, drop or withdraw from a course, apply for graduation and/or pay your bills.
 All important University dates can be found on the Registrar’s website.

 - University Policies & Procedures: All students are responsible for knowing the Policies and Procedures of Temple University.
 Students are encouraged to review the Temple Undergraduate Bulletin and inquire with an academic advisor in regards to the protocol of being a student here at Temple University.

-CPH Continuing Students
+CPH Current Students

 - Check Your Academic Status and Register for Classes: Any student that has above a 2.0 is considered in good academic standing.
 Students above this standard are eligible to register for classes on their own through TUPortal.
 Continuously checking your DARS will help make sure you are meeting all requirements for your major.
 Students that are on academic warning or probation must contact your advisor directly to schedule an appointment.